 The middle layer is mainly meant to retain your body heat.
 Fleece and goose down work well as a middle layer.
 If it will be snowing where you are planning to hike, or it will be very cold, you should also go for a pair of fleece mid-layer pants.

 Your outer layer will protect you against the elements.
 For hiking, it is best if you invest in a waterproof jacket for your outer layer.
 This will keep you nice and dry even if it rains or snows.
 Your outer layer should be such that it can easily be worn and removed, depending on the weather.
+Now will be the best time to check out our piece on the best features of snowboard jackets for women to keep you informed.

 Wear a pair of thick gloves as fingers tend to get cold quickly.
 Go for a woolen pair, and remember to pack extra pairs so if your gloves get wet, you can wear the spare ones.
+Check our tips on how to choose the warmest winter gloves to keep your digits toasty.

 Face Mask & Scarf